ODP Corp. (ODP) Rises Higher Than Market: Key Facts

-The office supply retailer's stock has dropped by 6.7% in the past month, falling short of the Retail-Wholesale sector's loss of 0.19% and the S&P 500's loss of 0.84%.
+Heading into today, shares of the office supply retailer had lost 3.15% over the past month, lagging the Retail-Wholesale sector's gain of 0.27% and the S&P 500's loss of 0.21% in that time.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.56 per share and a revenue of $6.57 billion, indicating changes of -22.42% and -5.99%, respectively, from the former year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $2.56 per share and revenue of $6.57 billion.
+These totals would mark changes of -22.42% and -5.99%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for ODP Corp.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for ODP Corp.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-ODP Corp. is currently sporting a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+ODP Corp. is holding a Zacks Rank of #5 (Strong Sell) right now.

-In terms of valuation, ODP Corp. is currently trading at a Forward P/E ratio of 5.23.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.72.
+Valuation is also important, so investors should note that ODP Corp. has a Forward P/E ratio of 5.3 right now.
+This represents a discount compared to its industry's average Forward P/E of 13.94.

-Meanwhile, ODP's PEG ratio is currently 0.37.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 1.5 based on yesterday's closing prices.
+We can additionally observe that ODP currently boasts a PEG ratio of 0.38.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+As of the close of trade yesterday, the Retail - Miscellaneous industry held an average PEG ratio of 1.51.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 188, placing it within the bottom 25% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 187, which puts it in the bottom 25% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report